webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 immediately snaps back.
 There's an attribute called '''fill''', which is unfortunately named the same as the '''fill''' property that applies colors and gradients to shapes.
-Adding a '''fill''' attribute here and setting it to '''freeze''' would keep the eyes looking rightwards after the animation ends.
+Adding a '''fill''' attribute here and setting it to '''freeze''' would keep the eyes looking to the side after the animation ends.
 But instead, we'll add another animation to return the eyes to their original state:

 <syntaxhighlight lang="xml" highlight="3,12,15,17-18">